buerokratt/Buerokratt-Chatbot/README.md

 # About

-This repo is a mock repo to link with any GitHub issues if you don't know what repos they should actually be linked to.
+This repo is used to link with any GitHub issues
+- as a placeholder by product owners (or similar) if it's unclear which repo(s) should actually be used;
+- that need code commits to different repos.